Link to Barnet Local Offer:Barnet Local Offer

 A risk assessment is carried out prior to any off-site activity to ensure everyone’s health and safety will not be compromised.
-In the unlikely event that it is considered unsafe for a learner to take part in an activity, then alternative activities, which will cover the same curriculum areas, will be provided in school.
+In the unlikely event that it is considered unsafe for a learner to take part in an activity, then alternative activities, which will cover, where possible, the same curriculum areas, will be provided in school.

 How will we support children’s emotional and social development?

 We have a caring, understanding ethos and are an inclusive school.
-The whole school follows the Social and Emotional Aspects of Learning curriculum and we use a positive behaviour management system outlined in our Behaviour Policy.
+The whole school follows the Zones of Regulation curriculum and we use a positive behaviour management system outlined in our Behaviour Policy.

 All staff provide nurturing learning environments and class teachers have overall responsibility for the pastoral care of every child in their class and they should be the first point of contact.
 We recognize that some children have extra emotional and social needs that require the school to provide strategies for them to develop their skills.
-If further support is required, the class teacher liaises with the SENCo for advice and support.
-This may involve; offering social skills groups; enhanced supervision at playtimes, or some 1:1 time with a TA with training in aspects of emotional health or it may involve working alongside outside agencies; for example the Primary Project (CAMHS) or the School Nurse.
+If further support is required, the class teacher liaises with the Head/SENCo for advice and support.
+This may involve; offering social skills groups; enhanced supervision at playtimes, or some 1:1 time with a TA with training in aspects of emotional health or it may involve working alongside outside agencies; for example CAMHS in schools.

 How will we involve other agencies in meeting the needs of children and young people with SEND and supporting families.